-Tackling the harm caused by drug-related activity in Test Valley is one of our key priorities.
 Andover is a location that is targeted by ‘county lines’ drug networks.
-6 lines are active in Andover and Operation Roast has been running since September to dismantle these networks.
+Six lines were active in Andover and Operation Roast has been running since September to dismantle these networks.
 There are currently 11 'cuckooed' properties in the town, which is when someone is alleged to have taken over an address to use for things like drug dealing.

-The majority of our stops are for drugs or on the grounds there is a suspicion a weapon may be present.
+The majority of our stops are for drugs (89) or on the suspicion a weapon may be present (17).

 Is our use of Stop and Search in Test Valley proportionate?

-The latest data shows a black person is 20.1 times more likely than a white person to be stopped in Test Valley.
+The latest data from quarter two shows a black person is 7.2 times more likely than a white person to be stopped in Test Valley.

-In this period, seven black people were searched, which would mean we would have to carry out more 700 stops of white people to be proportionate.
+In this period, ten black people were searched, which would mean we would have to carry out more than 750 stops of white people to be proportionate.
 Of those ten stops, they were all men and all but one were from Andover.
 Nine of the stops were for suspected possession of drugs with nothing found.